Official College Withdrawal

 There is a process all students must complete if they are withdrawing from all coursework for the semester.

-Step 2: You will be sent an email confirmation to your SUNY Canton email account.
+Step 4: You will be sent an email confirmation to your SUNY Canton email account once the process has been successfully initiated.

-Once all paperwork has been processed, you will be notified by the Student Service Center of any balance due on your student account.
+Once your withdrawal request has been processed, you will be notified by the Student Service Center of any adjustment to your financial aid, billed charges, and any resulting balance due on your student account.

 If you are not enrolled in a SUNY Canton degree or certificate program (part-time non-degree), please contact the Registrar's Office.